MoreOutput/RockMUD/README.md

 **RockMUD (0.4.0) is a WebSockets MUD server**.
 Try the latest on this Heroku hobby instance: https://rockmud.herokuapp.com/.
 If you connect to the demo server type 'help commands' to get a full(ish) list of the current commands.

 ### Goals:
-* Full featured MUD experience from within the browser.
+* Full featured MUD experience from within the browser
-* Enable quick development.
+* Quick development
-* Empower client side scripting for GUI.
+* Client side scripting for GUIs
-* DB agnostic persistence.
+* DB agnostic persistence
-* Cross-platform

 ### Dependencies:
 * The latest version of the WS library is required.
 This is the single outside dependency and is contained to the core message passing functions.